DES-Network/DES-Chain/README.md

 These restrictions are controlled via a smart contract that is deployed after the network is launched by the network owner.

 Key enhancements over Quorum:
-*__Regulators__ - DES requires Regulators in the network, which are considered central authorities responsible for providing mediation, if required.
+  * __Regulators__ - DES requires Regulators in the network, which are considered central authorities responsible for providing mediation, if required.
-*__Permissioned__ - DES enhances Quorum's permissioning to make permissioned nodes mandatory and adds a mechanism whereby only Regulators may whitelist a node that wishes to participate in the network and only nodes that are whitelisted would be part of the network.
+  * __Permissioned__ - DES enhances Quorum's permissioning to make permissioned nodes mandatory and adds a mechanism whereby only Regulators may whitelist a node that wishes to participate in the network and only nodes that are whitelisted would be part of the network.

 ## Quorum

-Quorum is a fork of [go-ethereum](https://github.com/ethereum/go-ethereum) and is updated in line with go-ethereum releases.
+As mentioned above, DES is based on Quorum, which is a fork of [go-ethereum](https://github.com/ethereum/go-ethereum) and is updated in line with Quorum releases.

-Key enhancements over go-ethereum:
+Quorum's enhancements over go-ethereum:

   * __Privacy__ - Quorum supports private transactions and private contracts through public/private state separation and utilising [Constellation](https://github.com/jpmorganchase/constellation), a peer-to-peer encrypted message exchange for directed transfer of private data to network participants
   * __Alternative Consensus Mechanisms__ - with no need for POW/POS in a permissioned network, Quorum instead offers multiple consensus mechanisms that are more appropriate for consortium chains: